bengtmartensson/LiquidCrystal_I2C/README.md

 LiquidCrystal Arduino library for I2C LCD displays

-This repo is being transfered to GitLab at https://gitlab.com/tandembyte/liquidcrystal_i2c
+This repo is forked from johnrickman.
+Code cleaned up, and made more object oriented.

+LICENSE restored to the original one of LiquidCrystal, LGPL 2.1.